linyinfeng/network-security-experiments/README.md

 - [x] Simple RC4 cipher implementation in Haskell
 - [x] Fork bomb in C and Shell and a defuse script
 - [x] Quine program in Haskell and Racket
-- [ ] Snort playground in docker
+- [ ] Snort playground in Vagrant
-- [ ] Buffer overflow exploit example
+- [x] Buffer overflow exploit example

 ## License